hschne/graphql-groups-demo/README.md

 # Demo for GraphQL Groups

 To showcase [graphql-groups](https://github.com/hschne/graphql-groups) this demo project allows you to retrive statistical data surrounding a dataset of movies.
+You can play around with it here: [https://graphql-groups-demo.herokuapp.com/](https://graphql-groups-demo.herokuapp.com/)

 Movies have attributes like revenue, their release date and so on.
 See the queries below for some inspiration of what kind of information you can retrieve.